ShakirovSamat/SPBU_hw/README.md

 # SPBU_hw
-This repository consists of my homework done in the second semester at Saint Petersburg State University
+This repository consists of my homework done at Saint Petersburg State University